FauxFaux/gpgrv/README.md

 I was using the the `gpgme` API, which works, but the API is painful, and the linking/requirements are complicated.

 `sequoia`'s license is wrong.
-In fact, we're using one of their components.
-Sigh.

-`rpgp` has too many features, although it does seem to be nicely split into crates, ...
-I should reuse some.
+`rpgp` has too many features, although it does seem to be nicely split into crates.

 ## License